sadko4u/timbre-mill/README.md

     * **fade_out** - the amount of linear fade-in (in percent) to add at the end of the IR file;
     * **file** - the name of the stripped impulse response file, by default "${master_name}/${file_name} - IR.wav";
     * **raw** - the name of the raw impulse response file, by default "${master_name}/${file_name} - Raw IR.wav";
+  * **latency_compensation** - remove extra samples that introduce latency from the beginning of the processed file;
   * **masetering** - enables the tool working in reverse mode (applying timbral correction from master to child files);
+  * **match_length** - remove extra samples from the output file to match the length of the source file.
   * **norm_gain** - the peak normalization gain (in decibels) at output;
   * **normalize** - the output file normaliztion:
     * **none** - do not use normalization (default);